Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Introduction

 We also introduce on manifolds with kinks the notions of $C^k$ functions for $k \in \mathbb{N}\cup\{\infty\}$, and tangent, cotangent and tensor bundles, see Section \ref{subsec:tangent} and \ref{subsec:metric}.
 We then define vector fields as the sections of the tangent bundle, differential forms as alternating sections of the cotangent bundle, Riemannian metrics as the sections of the symmetric, positive definite covariant 2-tensor bundle.
+The canonical Riemannian distance $\di$ and volume measure $\mathrm{vol}_g$ of a Riemannian metric $g$ are also introduced in a natural manner.
 Like for manifolds without/with boundary, we define the differential of order $k$ of a $\cC^k$ function as the suitable symmetric covariant $k$-tensor field which acts on contravariant $k$-tensor fields.
 Note that we shall use $Z^{(k)}$ to denote the contravariant $k$-tensor field $Z \otimes \ldots \otimes Z$ where $Z$ is a vector field.
 Any Riemannian metric $g$ on a manifold with kinks $M$ allows to specify the gradient and hessian of a $\cC^2$ function $f$, through the classical relations

 A Riemannian metric additionally identifies those tangent vectors at a point $x$ that have norm one, whose set we denote by $S^g_xM$.
-We also define
+We define the inward tangent sphere

 which we endow with the $(d-1)$-dimensional Hausdorff measure $\sigma$ associated with the distance induced on $T_xM$ by the scalar product $g(x)$.
+Finally, we define the generalized normal vector

 For the purpose of our analysis, we need minimal regularity on the boundary of the manifolds with kinks that we consider.
+Thus we work under Lipschitz and Continuously Directionally Differentiable (LCDD for short) regularity, noting that this condition is satisfied by a large class of manifolds with kinks, e.g.~manifolds with boundaries and corners, and pyramids.
+We get refined results under Lipschitz and Twice Continuously Directionally Differentiable (LTCDD for short).
+Our approach also allows for cusps, which are not LCDD.
+We refer to Section \ref{sec:euclidean} for the precise definitions of L(T)CDD boundary points and cusps for local Euclidean models, and to \ref{sec:manifolds} for these definitions in the manifold context.

-The weakest assumption we can work with is Lipschitz and Continuously Directionally Differentiable regularity, LCDD for short, see Section \ref{sec:manifolds} for the precise definition.
-For any positive integer $\ell$ we set $c_\ell \df \Gamma((\ell+1)/2)/2$ where $\Gamma$ is the classical Gamma function.
-Then our first main result writes as follows.
+For any $\ell \in \mathbb{N}$, set where $\Gamma$ denotes the classical Gamma function.
+Our first main result concerning the intrinsic Gaussian operator writes as follows.